Hike to 12 Must-See Natural Wonders in Virginia

 Crabtree Falls is the “highest vertical drop cascading waterfall east of the Mississippi River.”
-It’s taller than the Statue of Liberty (305 feet) and the Eiffel Tower (984 feet).
+It’s taller than the Statue of Liberty and the Eiffel Tower.

-This show-stopping waterfall wows with five tumbling cascades that are within view nearly every step of a 1.7-mile hike (one-way) to the top along Crabtree Creek.
+This show-stopping waterfall has five tumbling cascades that are within view nearly every step of a 1.7-mile hike (one-way) to the top along Crabtree Creek.

 #3: Natural Bridge

-In Virginia’s Shenandoah Valley you’ll find a 215-foot-tall natural limestone arch that wows from the moment it comes into view.
+In Virginia’s Shenandoah Valley a 215-foot-tall natural limestone arch wows from the moment it comes into view.
 This is the awe-inspiring Natural Bridge.

 Natural Bridge has held a spot on the National Register of Historic Places since 1997.
-The Cedar Creek Trail guides visitors under this geological wonder, then on to Lace Falls.
+The Cedar Creek Trail guides visitors under this wonder, then to Lace Falls.

-A few steps along the Cedar Creek Trail you’ll see Natural Bridge in all its glory.
-As you stroll under the bridge, look up and to the left to see George Washington’s initials.
+A few steps along the Cedar Creek Trail you’ll see Natural Bridge in its glory.
+As you stroll under the bridge, look up and left to see George Washington’s initials.

 #4: Breaks Gorge

-Breaks Interstate Park in Dickenson County is home to Breaks Gorge, a five-mile gorge cut into Pine Mountain by the Russell Fork River that is more than 1,650 deep.
+Breaks Interstate Park in Dickenson County is home to Breaks Gorge, a five-mile gorge cut into Pine Mountain by the Russell Fork River.
+It’s more than 1,650 deep.